kythyria/larus/doc/citations/index.md

 WML-waveot.html
 ---------------
+**Google Wave Operational Transformation**
+David Wang, Alex Mah, Soren Lassen

 http://wave-protocol.googlecode.com/hg/whitepapers/operational-transform/operational-transform.html

 Not really an academic paper, just a note on a real-world implementation of the preceding.
+Note that the copy in the repository has (*almost* losslessly) reduced copies of the images embedded into it, to eliminate external dependencies.